 - a.
 The impact on the street scene and its function of providing car parking at each dwelling would otherwise be unacceptable; - b.
-It can be shown that it would not lead to unplanned on-street parking; - c.
-It is well related to the homes they serve with safe and convenient access for residents; - d.
-It is not located on a main through route with open access to the public; - e.
-It avoids provision of overly-large communal parking areas that are used by many residents, thereby making it more difficult to recognise legitimate users of the parking court; and - f.
+It is well related to the homes they serve with safe and convenient access for residents; - c.
+It is not located on a main through route with open access to the public; - d.
+It avoids provision of overly-large communal parking areas that are used by many residents, thereby making it more difficult to recognise legitimate users of the parking court; and - e.
 A majority of dwellings have a clear view of the parking court from habitable rooms (not applicable to undercroft parking) or benefits from other informal surveillance.